dragthor/dragthor.github.com/_posts/2016-04-13-cowboy-software-consultant.markdown

 {% include adsense.html %}

 Yes, the software cowboy disorder can apply to traditional employees too.
 But traditional employees have more skin in the game.
 They want their employer to do well as their success is tied to it.
 More importantly they plan to be intimate with the code long-term.
 Cowboy consultants seem to come in, shoot it up, and leave.
 Afterwards it's the traditional employee who has to revisit the cowboy's code for bugs, performance, security flaws, and feature enhancements.
-Code reviewers – please help.
-Hiring managers – please help.
+Code reviewers - please help.
+Hiring managers - please help.

+> Cowboy consultants seem to come in, shoot it up, and leave.

 Protect yourself.
 Protect your project.
 Protect your architecture.
 Protect your code.
 Protect your business users or customers.
 Have cowboy developers sign a list of your standard procedures, tie it to payment, and avoid the following (and never give an untrusted consultant access to your production environment):

-1. Cowboy Shoot'em Up
+## 1. Cowboy Shoot'em Up
-..* Write code first, then ask questions later.
+ * Write code first, then ask questions later.
-..* Understands language syntax but not the problem.
+ * Understands language syntax but not the problem.
-..* Never admits mistakes.
+ * Never admits mistakes.

-2. Cowboy Unit Testing
+## 2. Cowboy Unit Testing
-..* Deletes, skips, disregards, and [eats unit test](/consultants-ate-my-unit-tests/).
+ * Deletes, skips, disregards, and [eats unit test](/consultants-ate-my-unit-tests/).
-..* Tests in production.
+ * Tests in production.
-..* Tests trivial things to make it seem like they are testing and have code coverage.
+ * Tests trivial things to make it seem like they are testing and have code coverage.
 You know, testing for testing's sake.

-3. Cowboy Source Control
+## 3. Cowboy Source Control
-..* Does not use client's source control (or use it correctly).
+ * Does not use client's source control (or use it correctly).
 What's a branch?
-..* Works in a silo, then delivers a mess of disorganized non-synched code.
+ * Works in a silo, then delivers a mess of disorganized non-synched code.
-..* Brings in own library or DLL without the source code.
+ * Brings in own library or DLL without the source code.
 Is it even legal?
-..* Edits or pushes code directly to production outside normal process, then never updates source control.
+ * Edits or pushes code directly to production outside normal process, then never updates source control.

-4. Cowboy Rodeo
+## 3. Cowboy Rodeo
-..* Creates a mess, then tries to charge to clean it up.
+ * Creates a mess, then tries to charge to clean it up.
-..* Never finishes, never dev complete, and never delivers.
+ * Never finishes, never dev complete, and never delivers.
-..* Creates duplicate code for common or generic functions (i.e., string utilities) because they are not asking the right questions.
+ * Creates duplicate code for common or generic functions (i.e., string utilities) because they are not asking the right questions.
-..* Code formatting not in sync with the team (3 vs. 4 tab indentation, `{ }` placement).
+ * Code formatting not in sync with the team (3 vs. 4 tab indentation, `{ }` placement).
 Thus when you view the diff pretty much everything has changed.

-5. Cowboy Refactor
+## 4. Cowboy Refactor
-..* Always comes into a project stating "this code sucks".
+ * Always comes into a project stating "this code sucks".
-..* Over architects the solution.
+ * Over architects the solution.
 And worse, wants to rip out your proven data access layer for something that they prefer.
 And even worse, replace your knockout.js & backbone.js solution with their angular.js preference.
-..* Does not follow existing software patterns.
+ * Does not follow existing software patterns.
-..* Rearranges code for the sake of rearranging code.
+ * Rearranges code for the sake of rearranging code.
 This is not refactoring.
-..* Poor time management.
+ * Poor time management.
 Poor communication skills.
 Poor [soft skills](/soft-skills/).

 <span class="fi-page-edit size-21"></span> <a href="{{ site.post_source_root }}2016-04-13-cowboy-software-consultant.markdown" target="_blank">Contribute and Fork</a>